 London is a humongous city, and one can find hostels scattered in the various neighborhoods.

-Interestingly, Safestay occupies a building south of the Thames River, within a 5-minute walk of the Elephant & Castle underground station.
+Interestingly, Safestay occupies a building south of the Thames River, within a five-minute walk of the Elephant & Castle underground station.

-When I later departed, I was able to catch a bus on the same block, straight to Victoria Coach Station (for my Megabus to Cardiff).
+When I later departed, I could catch a bus on the same block, straight to Victoria Coach Station (for my Megabus to Cardiff).

 While it's nice to have a little privacy, I've found their ability to block out light allows me to get a better night's sleep.